Plixo2/JMA/README.md

 ![Linux](https://img.shields.io/badge/Linux-FCC624?style=flat&logo=linux&logoColor=black)
 ![MacOS](https://img.shields.io/badge/MacOS-000000?style=flat&logo=apple&logoColor=white)

-JMA (JVM Model API) is a high-level API for class processing and validation written in Java 21.
-This library can process class and jar files from Java 8 to Java 24.
+**JMA (JVM Model API)** is a high-level framework for analyzing, validating, and generating JVM class structures, supporting class files from **Java 8 to Java 24**.

+It is designed to be:
-Aims to be fully compatible with the The Java® Virtual Machine Specification _Java SE 24 Edition_.
+- 🔒 **Fully compatible** with the [_Java® Virtual Machine Specification, Java SE 24 Edition_](https://docs.oracle.com/javase/specs/jvms/se24/html/index.html)
+- 🔁 **Interoperable** with tools like [ASM](https://asm.ow2.io/)
+- 🔧 **Extensible** with custom validation, linking, and type resolution mechanisms
+- 🧵 **Modular** with full support for the **Java Platform Module System (JPMS)**
+- 🧠 **Compiler-oriented**, aiming to serve as a backend framework for **language implementations** on the JVM

+JMA handles generics, annotations, bridge method generation, module resolution, and provides **meaningful error messages** — including **source code locations** — to simplify debugging and diagnostics.

+It is ideal for:
+- Programmatic class file manipulation
+- Building compilers for new JVM languages
+- Validating or rewriting `.class` or `.jar` files with full spec compliance

+> ✅ See [Karina](https://karina-lang.org/) for an example of a JVM language built on top of JMA.

+---

+## 🚀 Quick Example

 ```java
 // Locate the JDK's java.base.jmod file (which contains the core Java classes)
 var javaHome = Objects.requireNonNull(System.getProperty("java.home"));
 if (javaHome.endsWith("jre")) { javaHome = Paths.get(javaHome).getParent().toString(); }